-10 This is calculated by taking the average number of completions on small sites (between 1 and 10 dwellings) (including garden sites - see paragraph 5.21 for information regarding methodology change) since 2001/02 (i.e. 38 dwellings); and multiplied by 7 years (which represents the remaining years of the plan minus the next two years which instead are the existing small sites with planning permission).
+11 This is calculated by taking the average number of completions on small sites (between 1 and 4 dwellings) (including garden sites - see paragraph 5.20 for information regarding methodology change) since 2001/02 (i.e. 20.4 dwellings); and multiplied by 6 years out of the 8 years which remain in for the plan period to 2029 with the next two years instead being the existing small sites with planning permission.